yisraelx/authllizer/README.md

   * test - run test on all packages.

 ## Test
-There are partial tests, welcome to help add tests and improve existing tests (the goal is for full coverage).
+There are partial tests, the goal is for full coverage.
 ```sh
 $ npm install
 $ npm test